Metavirus: Evolution

 Because of their high mutation and recombination rate and their ability to conduct horizontal gene transfer, the evolutionary history of many retroelements may be challenging to trace (Benachenhou et al., 2013).
-Scientists often look to the genomes of Metavirus to compare nucleic acid sequences to the sequences of other viruses, constructing lineages and proposing common ancestors.

 Multiple taxa of Metavirus have genomic sequence that are homologous to other genera of Metaviridae and a suggest common ancestor and/or coevolution.
 Scientists often look at capsid proteins for evidence of Metavirus evolution.
-Much of the lineage of Metavirus remains unsolved and is presently being researched.

 Studies

 Mascagni et al. (2017) conducted researched to find homologs and identify strands in sunflower species.
 In the experiment, DNA was extracted from various helianthus species and the genomes of retrotransposons were identified using BLASTX analysis.
 Phylogenetic trees were constructed using neighbor-joining clustering method and a bioinformatic pipeline was constructed to allow genomic analysis.
 Two elements, SURE and Helicopia, were identified and placed into the Gypsy and Copia superfamilies, respectively.
 Thus, the SURE element belongs to the Gypsy group, of the Ogre/Tat lineage, of the genus Metavirus.
 Further analysis led Mascagni et al. (2017) to identify mutations and conclude that the Metavirus lineage evolved before Sirevirus.
 Mascagni et al. (2017) also found evidence that the SURE elements and Helicopia elements had hybridized, potential for new lineages.

 Nefedova and Kim (2009), conducted a study on Drosophila melanogaster to further identify lineages of Metavirus.
 Homologs were identified from previously extracted DNA of retrotransposons and Drosophila melanogaster and phylogenetic trees were constructed.
 Metaviruses possess the env gene, allowing them to be infective, which Nefedova and Kim (2009) concluded was obtained from horizontal gene transfer from baculoviruses.
 Metavirus contains the roo element which is thought to have been obtained from gene transfer from Errantivirus, or more likely, the two genera share a common ancestor.